RosboneMako/MakoDistortion2/README.md

 MD2 uses an external database to store Amplifier and Speaker IR paths so they can easily be recalled from within a DAW.

+DATABASE OPERATION<br/>
+MD2 has 30 built in amplifier models and 20 built in speaker IRs. <br/>
+MD2 can access external amps and IRs if they are defined in the Amp/IR database. <br/><br/>

+To edit the database, select the DEFINE AMPS or DEFINE IRS buttons on the main menu.
+When editing, simply left mouse click to add items or right click to delete items.
+Changes are automatically saved as you edit.
+Amps or IRs should be reselected if they were in use while editing.

+HINT: It is advised to rename the external files to the database slot they will be assigned.
+Numbering the files will greatly simplify use on multiple computers.<br/> For example a v30 IR could be called 55_v30.
+When setting up the VST on another PC, it will be easy to organize the IRs, 55_v30 needs to be loaded into slot 55.

 MD2 PRESETS<br/>
 MD2 can load/save complete setups by selecting Load/Save preset buttons.
 This is helpful when using the stand alone EXE.
-As of Version 3.00, these functions should not be require within the a DAW.
+As of Version 3.00 these functions should not be require within a DAW.

 SIGNAL PATH